acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/final.md

 **Your job is to optimize the code so that it has a runtime of $O(N)$.**

-You have an array of length N containing distinct integers from 0 to N, with one missing.
-Use the sum formula or XOR.
-Sum is straightforward:

 ```c++
 #include <iostream>   // for cout